-How to Clean Built-In Coffee Machines
+How Do You Clean Built-In Coffee Machines?

 Our built-in coffee machines fall under the remit of ‘bean-to-cup’ machines and require a slightly different process.
 This will differ slightly from brand to brand, mostly in where you can find the different parts.
 If you’re still not sure after this, then refer to the guide of your product, or look to see if the manufacturer of your bean-to-cup coffee machine has provided instructions online.